maiosx/maiosx/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Daniel.
-I'm a UX Designer and a Media Mogul, Entertainment is the Misery Business after all.
+I'm a UX Designer and a media connoisseur, Entertainment is the Misery Business after all.

 My hobbies include listening to music, watching movies, and helping others organize their lives.